minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 1. Throwing inside the `do` block using `throws` or a function that `throws` is handled the same regarding errors.
 2. A general `catch` clause always infers the `error` as `Swift.Error`
 3. `#openquestion` In general needless `catch` clauses are marked with warnings (prefering more specific ones to keep if there is a conflict between clauses).
-But it should be discussed for which scenarios we can apply these, because it's not easy do decide this for non trivial `catch` clauses or error type hierachies.
+But it should be discussed for which scenarios we can apply these, because it's not easy do decide this for non trivial `catch` clauses or error type hierarchies.

 `#openquestion` Alternative to consider: